- What is a heuristic algorithm, and how can a heuristic be compared against an algorithm as well as what is a meta-heuristic?

 A Metaphor for Comparing a Heuristic Versus Optimization

 One extremely simplified way to see the deterministic and heuristics is like searching for a house.
-Using a deterministic approach would be like zooming out to a couple of thousand miles always from earth, and then picking a location you think is best by giving all the criteria you can check at that distance.
+Using a deterministic approach would be like zooming out to a couple of thousand miles always from the earth, and then picking a location you think is best by giving all the criteria, you can check at that distance.
 Then heuristics would be like standing in front of a train station, start asking the people around or checking local newspaper to figure out where is the better place to live.
-Then you move over there, check around again and narrow the scope further down or even jump out to next place.
+Then you move over there, check around again and narrow the scope further down, or even jump out to next location.

 So, inventory optimization is meta-heuristic.
 In METRIC, it is using margin analysis as the criteria of heuristic.

-It starts by searching the for the part which provides the best value to increase its inventory, the next one, the next one in the belief that we will stop at some point and that will be the optimal inventory position overall.
+It starts by searching for the part which provides the best value to increase its inventory, the next one, the next one in the belief that we will stop at some point, and that will be the optimal inventory position overall.

 Most people who work in this area are familiar with the term heuristics, but much less so with the term “metaheuristics.”
 Metaheuristics are important for problems that are computationally infeasible to solve with optimization.

 In computer science, metaheuristic designates a computational method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
 Metaheuristics make few or no assumptions about the problem being optimized and can search very large spaces of candidate solutions.
 However, metaheuristics do not guarantee an optimal solution is ever found.
 Many metaheuristics implement some form of stochastic optimization. – Wikipedia